Defacto2/server/public/md/interview/byter - the humble review.md

-This is a transcription taken from ALL CAPS, rainbow colored screenshots of the magazine using ChatGTP v4.
-Parts of the text maybe incorrect due to the quality of the source or AI halucinations, but some obvious broken parts have been manually corrected by a human 😉
+This transcription is taken from all-caps, rainbow colored text screenshots of the magazine using ChatGTP v4.
+Parts of the text maybe incorrect due to the quality of the source material and ChatGTP halucinations.

 ---